cypromis/lizardfs/docs/source/advanced_config.rst

 Configure tape goals
 ********************

-Note: using tape goals makes no sense at all without setting up lizardfs-tapeserver first (see chapter “Configure LTO Library”).
+..
+Note:: using tape goals makes no sense at all without setting up lizardfs-tapeserver first (see chapter :ref:`configure_lto`).

 Tape goals are configured just like regular goals, save one difference in naming.
 In order to create a tape goal, append a “@” sign to the end of its definition.